There’s good news for budget travelers: Uzbekistan is one of Asia’s most affordable destinations.

 6. Use a shared taxi to travel between cities

 If you’re backpacking in Uzbekistan on a tight budget, hiring a car and driver may be unaffordable.
-Fortunately, local shared taxis will take you almost everywhere you want to go for a pocket-friendly price.
+Fortunately, local shared taxis will take you almost everywhere you want to go for a fair price.

 Every town has a taxi stand (usually near the bus or train station) and a sign in the windscreen will tell you where each taxi is heading.
 Passengers pay for a seat, not the whole car, and the driver will depart when the vehicle is full.
 Drivers are often willing to negotiate, so ask if there’s any flexibility on the fare.